What are your ideas for unique Christmas gifts. Something that is either handmade or reused or consumable.

 For those of us who will be wrapping and opening gifts, we may want to consider "downgrading" the packaging and wrapping of the things we purchase in the coming year.
 Instead of wasting what amounts to tons of Christmas wrap why not use seasonal or non seasonal dish clothes, aprons, tablecloths or towels to wrap some items?
 You could use place mats that have been rolled up and tied as a beautiful gift alone or with some kind of neat kitchen gizmo tucked inside.
 Use your imagination, and save a little space in the landfills.

 I don't know how "unique" this is, but I like to give Christmas Baskets filled with baked goods and Dollar Tree items.
 I get the baskets at yard sales, second hand stores, etc. Haven't painted any yet as mine have all been in good condition.
 It's a thought though.
 I've also included 'snowman poop' (little marshmallows) with a 'note' that says...We've heard you've been 'bad', so here's the scoop...All you're getting this year is snowman poop!
 Of course, there are variations to this.
-There are hundreds of possibilities for these baskets.
-Lots of fun to create and the look from the receiver really warms your heart.
-My 'adult' kids usually get these.

 I'm making "Church journals" for a family at church.